 (4 / 5)

-- In a mixing bowl, combine all purpose flour, rice flour and sugar.
+- In a mixing bowl, combine flour, and sugar.

 - Gradually add the water and whisk.
 Add the lye water.
 Mix until smooth and free of lumps.